webix-hub/docs/data/api/customscroll_enable.md

 @short: enables custom scroll

 @params:
-- html_node		element,object		html element or view for which custom scroll need to be enabled
+- html_node		HTMLElement,WebixView		html element or view for which custom scroll need to be enabled

 @example: